nagypet/spvitamin/README.md

 - AuthorizationToken: jsid added
 - If the /authenticate request comes from a browser, the sessionId will be stored in the generated token, and in subsequent calls the token is only valid within the same session
 - TookWithMetrics can now count only if the request was successful
-- New modul: spvitamin-spring-session-redis
+- New module: spvitamin-spring-session-redis
 - SimpleFeignClientBuilder removes set-cookie headers from downstream services
 - SpvitaminSessionRepository for more reliable session handling
 - Hardening security
+- New module: spvitamin-spring-security-oauth2-idp added
-- admin-gui updated
+- admin-gui switched to oauth2 authentication

 ### 3.3.3-2-RELEASE not yet released